benchristel/process-to-processes/src/SoftwareDevelopment/36Views.md

 # Technique: 36 Views

-The "36 Views" technique is a way of exploring a topic by approaching it from many different, complementary angles.
+The "36 Views" technique is a way to make sense of a complex topic, by approaching it from many different, complementary angles.

 The name is a reference to the series of paintings ["36 Views of Mount Fuji"](https://en.wikipedia.org/wiki/Thirty-six_Views_of_Mount_Fuji) by Hokusai.